react-native-community/discussions-and-proposals/proposals/0534-metro-package-exports-support.md

 **Proposed**:

-- Keep current behaviour: Metro will try platform extension variants when resolving both extensionless and extensioned subpaths via `"exports"`.
+- Keep current behaviour: Metro will try platform extension variants when resolving both extensionless and extensioned subpaths via `"exports"` (which are appended and not replaced).
-- Under strict behaviour, Metro will treat extensioned imports as direct imports and will not attempt to resolve platform extensions.
 - We will communicate to React Native package authors that extensionless exports should be preferred, since they allow the ability to introduce platform-specific modules where needed.
+(Note: Will depend on a future decision to keep or drop this feature under `"exports"` strict mode.)

 Not committed to in this RFC: We are considering deprecating or changing support for `.native.js` (raised in [facebook/metro#874](https://github.com/facebook/metro/pull/874)).
-This could be coupled with `"exports"` strict behaviour.

 ### Conditional exports